phax/ph-datetime/README.md

 # ph-holiday
 Java library containing holiday configuration.

+# News and noteworthy
+  * v6.0.0 - work in progress
+    * Updated to ph-commons 9.0.0

 ## Maven usage
 Add the following to your pom.xml to use this artifact:
 ```